 Edmonton Intercultural Centre is in the McCauley community.
-It has many non-profit organizations, which believe in antiracism, inclusion, and intercultural sharing and learning.
-Visit the Edmonton Intercultural Centre at 9538 107 Ave NW, Edmonton, AB T5H 0Z5 or contact an organization listed below:
+It has many non-profit organizations which believe in antiracism, inclusion, and intercultural sharing and learning.

 - Multicultural Health Brokers Co-op Ltd -Helps pregnant women, new parents and their families - Edmonton Multicultural Coalition Engages with ethno-cultural communities - Intercultural Child and Family Centre Helps children and families from diverse cultural backgrounds - Centre for Race and Culture Teaches about racism and encourages intercultural understanding